Leftover Thanksgiving stuffing is a great way to dress up stuffed mushrooms. Only 6 ingredients needed!

 Oh, how we feasted yesterday, and I hope those of you in the U.S. had a joyful Thanksgiving day with family and friends.
 We are lucky to now have a fridge abundantly stuffed with leftovers – turkey, stuffing, mashed potatoes, cranberry sauce, gravy.

-The turkey will be re-purposed in our favorite Light Turkey & Corn Chowder or this killer turkey panini (see other ideas here) and the mashed potatoes will be made into Cheesy Chile Leftover Mashed Potato Patties.
+The turkey will be re-purposed in our favorite Light Turkey & Corn Chowder or this amazing turkey panini (see other ideas here) and the mashed potatoes will be made into Cheesy Chile Leftover Mashed Potato Patties.
 And the stuffing?
 Most will be eaten with leftover gravy (I can’t resist it!), but I wanted to come up with a new way to take advantage of those herbaceous stuffing flavors.

 Cue the stuffed mushrooms.
 To make extra room for the stuffing, I removed some of the white part around the mushroom stems, as well as the stems.
 A sharp paring knife should do the trick.